 An under-inflated tire can also break traction more easily than one which is properly inflated, which can cause skidding during braking or hard cornering, or wheel spin when accelerating.

-If your vehicle has a Tire Pressure Monitoring System (TPMS), it should turn on a warning light if tire pressure in any tire drops 15% or more under the factory recommended inflation pressure.
+If your vehicle has a Tire Pressure Monitoring System (TPMS), it should turn on your TPMS warning light if tire pressure in any tire drops 25% or more under the factory recommended inflation pressure.

 How much air is the right amount to use?
 It depends on the application, the vehicle, the size of the tires and how much weight is on the tires.
 The simple answer is to follow the recommended inflation pressures specified by the vehicle manufacturer.
 The tire inflation specifications are generally listed in the owner's manual or on a decal in the glove box or door jamb.